virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-collection.md

 ### Small steps

 Just like the previous section [Start Small](#Start-small), starting small and staying small or growing slowly (or incrementally) is the most optimum way to proceed with Machine Learning or Deep Learning problem solving - given there are so many variables and moving parts.
-It's best to minimise the moving targets and pin them or fix them to a minimum or a fixed constant when working on any part of the end-to-end flow.
+It's best to minimise the moving targets and pin them or fix them to a minimum when working on any part of the end-to-end flow.

 And so knowing clearly whether to increase the quantity of data to collect (or not collect at all) at the beginning (or end) of the end-to-end flow is a good way to go about.
 You will be able to determine this once you have gained enough intuition about the specific subject and your end-to-end process to hand.
 Sometimes you may even decide to reduce the data to hand.